eikehmueller/ma32070/lectures/Notes.md

 E(P) := \frac{S(P)}{S^\star(P)} = \frac{T(1)}{P\cdot T(P)},
 $$

 which is a number between 0 and 1 that compares the achieved speedup to the ideal speedup.
-A code which has a parallel efficiency of $100\%$ parallelises perfectly, while smaller values indicate that the code achieves only a fraction of its potential.
+A code which has a parallel efficiency of $100\%$ parallelises perfectly, while smaller values indicate that the code achieves only a fraction of its parallel potential.
 The following @fig:parallel_scaling_measured shows the runtime $T(P)$ (left), speedup $S(P)$ (centre) and parallel efficiency $E(P)$ (right) for a Python implementation of the parallel matrix-matrix product for square matrices of different sizes:

 ![:fig:parallel_scaling_measured: Parallel scaling of matrix-matrix product for different problem sizes (measured)](figures/parallel_scaling_measured.svg)

-While for all problem sizes the runtime initially increases as the problem is solved with more processors, scaling detiorates for the smaller problems.
-For larger problems, decent speedup can be achieved on more processors, but even there scaling eventually brreaks down.
+While for all problem sizes the runtime initially increases as the problem is solved with more processors, scaling detiorates for smaller problem sizes.
+For larger problems, decent speedup can be achieved on more processors, but even there scaling eventually breaks down.

 It is instructive to compare the measured results in @fig:parallel_scaling_measured with the corresponding theoretical values in @fig:parallel_scaling_theory, which were obtained with the performance model in @eqn:parallel_performance_model.
-While the details differ, we observe good quanitative agreement.
+While the details differ, we observe good quantitative agreement.
+In particular, the performance model also predicts earlier breakdown of scaling for smaller problem sizes.

 ![:fig:parallel_scaling_theory: Parallel scaling of matrix-matrix product for different problem sizes (theory)](figures/parallel_scaling_theory.svg)